AbstractFuture/100DaysOfCloudPart2/Journey/100/Readme.md

 You can lead a horse to water, but you can't make it drink.
 I hope these stories prove to be useful to you.
 I hope they remind you to take action.

-## Prerequisite

-✍️ (What) Explain in one or two sentences the base knowledge a reader would need before describing the the details of the cloud service or topic.

 ## Next Steps